Lev Rokhlin: Early career

-Lev Rokhlin was the youngest of three children in the family of a war veteran, the political exile Yakov Lvovich Rokhlin.
+Lev Rokhlin was the youngest of three children in the family of World War II veteran and dissident Yakov Lvovich Rokhlin.
 In 1948, eight months after the birth of his son, Yakov was arrested and apparently died in a Gulag prison.
-Lev’s mother, Ksenia Ivanovna Goncharova, brought up three children alone.
+Lev's mother, Ksenia Ivanovna Goncharova, brought up three children alone.

 Ten years later the Rokhlin family moved to Tashkent.
 Rokhlin studied there at school #19 in Old Town.
-After he graduated, he worked at the Tashkent aircraft factory, then was drafted into the army.
+After he graduated, he worked at the Tashkent Aviation Production Association, then was drafted into the army.